RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 >Anti-abortion advocates sometimes argue that abortion can have negative physical and emotional effects on people who undergo it.
 They cite studies or personal accounts of individuals who regret their abortions or experience lasting psychological impacts, like grief or guilt.

-It is true that abortions have significant physically and emotionally tolls, even if most women who have an abortion are not more likely than those denied the procedure to have depression, anxiety, or suicidal ideation[^1].
-Abortions are also medical procedures, and all procedures include risks of complications, but research shows that abortions given by professionals are generally considered very-safe with complications occurring in less than 2% of cases. [source needed]
+It is true that abortions have significant physically and emotionally tolls, even if most women who have an abortion are not more likely than those denied the procedure to have depression, anxiety, or suicidal ideation.[^1] Abortions are also medical procedures, and all procedures include risks of complications, but research shows that safe abortions carried out using a method recommended by the World Health Organization are considered very-safe with deaths only occurring in 0.001% of cases.[^2]

-Regardless of the numbers presented in those studies, this point is invalid for another reason: it is self-contradicting.
-Giving birth is also physically and emotionally tolling, and the risks of complications are rather high. [source needed]
+Regardless of the numbers presented in those studies, the moral claim from this argument is self-contradicting because giving birth is also physically and emotionally tolling, and the risks of complications are high.
+The World Health Organization stated that "every day in 2020, almost 800 women died from preventable causes related to pregnancy and childbirth."[^3]

-[expand on how giving birth is physically and emotionally demanding]
+This is a comprehensive list of common mental and physical struggles women may experience during pregnancy, childbirth, and the postpartum period:

+- **Mental and Emotional Struggles**

+  - **During Pregnancy**
+    - Anxiety and Worry
+    - Depression (Perinatal Depression)
+    - Mood Swings
+    - Body Image and Self-Esteem Issues
+    - Sleep Disruptions and Resulting Fatigue

+  - **During Childbirth**
+    - Fear and Anxiety about Labor and Delivery
+    - Vulnerability and Emotional Sensitivity

+  - **After Pregnancy (Postpartum)**
+    - Postpartum Depression
+    - Anxiety and Postpartum Anxiety Disorders
+    - Emotional Attachment and Bonding Challenges
+    - Guilt and Self-Doubt
+    - Feelings of Isolation and Loneliness
+    - Stress from Role Changes and Responsibilities
+    - Pressure to Meet Societal or Personal Expectations

+- **Physical Struggles**

+  - **During Pregnancy**
+    - Nausea and Vomiting (Morning Sickness)
+    - Fatigue
+    - Body Changes and Weight Gain
+    - Back Pain and Joint Pain
+    - Swelling (Edema)
+    - Shortness of Breath
+    - Digestive Issues (Heartburn, Constipation)
+    - Varicose Veins and Hemorrhoids
+    - Gestational Diabetes and High Blood Pressure
+    - Sleep Discomfort

+ - **During Childbirth**
+    - Labor Pain and Discomfort
+    - Exhaustion from Labor
+    - Risk of Medical Complications

+  - **After Pregnancy (Postpartum)**
+    - Postpartum Recovery Pain
+    - Lactation Discomfort
+    - Hormonal Changes and Hair Loss
+    - Fatigue and Sleep Deprivation
+    - Increased Risk of Infections
+    - Urinary Incontinence and Pelvic Floor Weakness
+    - Diastasis Recti and Abdominal Weakness
+    - Challenges with Sexual Health and Intimacy

-If abortions are immoral because of the physical and mental impact on those who have one, then giving birth is immoral.
-Giving birth is not seen as immoral according to either anti-abortion and anti-anti-abortion beliefs, so this point is self-contradicting.
+If abortions are immoral because of the physical and mental impact on those who undergo the procedure, then giving birth is also immoral for the same reason.
+But since giving birth is not seen as immoral according to either anti-abortion and anti-anti-abortion beliefs, this point is self-contradicting.

 ### 4. Support for Alternatives like Adoption